MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Change the order of a rule

-Because published rules appear on the **Rules** page in the order that they are run, the position of a published rule significantly affects how events are evaluated.
+Because published rules appear on the **Rules** tab in the order that they are run, the position of a published rule significantly affects how events are evaluated.

 #### To reorder a published rule